Windshield

 Video Clip

-Video clip for the album "I am a portal, so are you" by Yinzk.
-A 3D scane of a face was rigged and animated for the clip.
-Animated and rigged in Blender
+Video clip for the album "I Am a Portal, So Are You" by Yinzk.
+A 3D scan of a face was rigged and animated for the clip, using Blender for both the rigging and animation.

 Eternal Fire